Chapter 2: "Abrecadavre"

 The creature fell to the ground, turning its attention towards Richtofen as it waved its arms at him and screamed in anger.
 Richtofen lifted the axe into the air again, bringing it down on the abdomen and severing the top half of its body.
 Blood and intestines spilled out onto the floor between the two halves, yet the upper half continued to hunger.
 It crawled with its weak arms towards Richtofen, howling and groaning like before.

 Again, Richtofen brought the axe down, this time severing the head from its putrid neck.
-The body spurted blood at the neck and the arms trembled before finally laying to rest, while the head continued to gnaw at the air until the light drained from its eyes.
+The body spurted blood at the jugular and the arms trembled before finally laying to rest, while the head continued to gnaw at the air until the light drained from its eyes.

 For a moment, there was only silence as Maxis recollected himself and Richtofen questioned his very sanity.
 The two met eyes as Richtofen dropped the bloody axe and headed for the door.